davidjohnoliver/CodeConnections/README.md

 # Code Connections for Visual Studio

 See the connections in your C# code.
 Open any class, and see its dependencies (the other types in your solution it refers to) and dependents (the types that refer to it) mapped out as a graph.
 Make changes to your code and the graph updates on the fly.
-You can use Code Connections to gain new  insights into your code, to orient yourself in an unfamiliar codebase, to organise source control changes, as a navigation tool, and more.
+Use Code Connections to gain new  insights into your code, orient yourself in an unfamiliar codebase, organise source control changes, as a navigation tool, and more.

 ![Code Connections graph](doc/assets/Graph-CC-1.png)